inbravo/travel/september-2019/README.md

 ##	Kaza to Manali (Rangrik, Losar, Kunzum, Batal, Chota Dara and Rohtang)
 *	Its 7 o'clock in the morning and today i will ride through worlds most treacherous and isolated region
-*	Almost 70% of my luggage is tools, spares and everything that is required me to get out of any hell safely
+*	Almost 70% of my luggage is tools, spares and everything that is required to take me out of any hell
 *	Wear all my safety gears: polyester thermals, level 2 riding jacket and pant, kidney belt, hydration pack, warm gloves, balaclava and helmet
-*	Today is the day to test my physical and mental efficiency
-*	With a larger then life attitude, i said to myself before heading out from Kaza "What doesn't kill you Makes your Stronger!"
+*	Today is the day to test my physical and mental efficiency.
+With a larger then life attitude, i said to myself "What doesn't kill you Makes your Stronger!"

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20191011_190433.jpg)